slacr/samosa/README.md

         ruby runner [options] sequence.file

-# CLI options
+#### CLI options

-     --density, -d <i>:  Integer i specifies the width of the final png image in DPI, default is 700 (DPI roughly corresponds to PPI on most monitors) --keep-svg, -k:  Do not delete the .svg file after creating the .png
+     --density, -d <i>:  Integer i specifies the width of the final png image in DPI
+                         default: 700 (DPI roughly corresponds to PPI on most monitors) --keep-svg, -k:  Do not delete the .svg file after creating the .png

-* after passing sequence.file, the final image file will be named sequence.file.png
+* after passing 'sequence.file', the final image file will be named 'sequence.file.png'
 * open in ur fav browser or imageviewer